websiteinspiration/bugsplat.rb/entries/2012-09-03-announcing-marginalia.md

 Id:    d33f3
 Tags:  Heroku, Programming, Marginalia

-I'd like to present my new webapp, [Marginalia](https://www.marginalia.io), a web based journaling and note taking tool.
-Notes are written in [Markdown](https://www.marginalia.io/markdown), and there are some simple shortcuts for appending timestamped entries at the end of a note, as well as a few email-based tools for creating and appending to notes.
+I'd like to present my new webapp, [Marginalia](http://www.marginalia.io), a web based journaling and note taking tool.
+Notes are written in [Markdown](http://www.marginalia.io/markdown), and there are some simple shortcuts for appending timestamped entries at the end of a note, as well as a few email-based tools for creating and appending to notes.
 You should check it out.
 Look below the fold for technical details and the origin story.

+*Update 2013-10-19: Marginalia is shut down and open source [on GitHub](https://github.com/peterkeen/marginalia)*

 --fold--